hikreschool/Phoenix-Chat/README.md

 Note: Make sure you uncomment the _use_frameworks and target platform :ios, '9.0'_

-Step 4: Go back to terminal again and now do _pod install_.
+Step 10: Go back to terminal again and now do _pod install_.
 Wait until it's done.
 Then open your project using .xcworkspace

+**Part 2 - WelcomeViewController**

+Step 11: On the WelcomeViewController file, import Firebase on the top

+Step 12: Paste this code inside ViewDidLoad

+ if Auth.auth().currentUser != nil {
+            performSegue(withIdentifier: "goToChat", sender: self)
+        }

-**Part 2**
+**Part 3 - RegisterViewController**